sahilsk/sahilsk.github.io/_posts/articles/2015-02-18-database-in-docker.md

 With database running,

+1. I should not lost my data.

+  My data should persist on disk and should stay there even when service is stop.

-1. I should be able to collect database metrics
+2. I should be able to collect database metrics

-  - most of the metrics usually come from logs
+  Most of the metrics usually come from logs.
+Need not to mention logs also help us in debugging in case some anomally occur in operation.

-2. I should be able to shutdwon gracefully, if not in use
+3. I should be able to shutdwon gracefully, if not in use

+  Some database require cleaning operation on shutdown phase.
+It also remove lock and release resources in cleaning step.
+When database is forcefully killed some resources not get released.
+Usually database respond to SYSINT and SYSKILL command by capturing them and taking decision.

-3. I should be able to start it with last saved data
+4. I should be able to start it with last saved data.

+  When database re-start, it should resume operation from last saved state.
+State is usually saved in files(disk).
+So, effective journaling should be there.

-4. I should have no latency i.e
+5. I should have no latency i.e
   - no network latency

+    In distributed environment network latency can become a overhead.
+When there are thousands of IOPS per seconds it can easily become bottleneck.

   - no disk i/o latency

+    Though memory and journaling help in minimizing disk i/o operations.
+But a faster disk access always lead to faster throughput.
+With hardwares getting cheaper, SSD has gained popularity.
+Being fast often means fast operation.

-5. I should be able to scale it
+6. I should be able to scale it

-  - through master-master replica or master-slave replica
+  Through master-master replica or master-slave replica

-Not that daunting.
+Not that daunting now.
 Right?
-Now, let's try to answer each one of them in this series.

-Let me recap docker performance impact on application running inside:
+Let me recap docker performance impact on application running inside it.
 In performance, it’s tantamount to speed you get natively.
 Here’s a brief overview on it.

 - **CPU** :  CPU performance is totally Native.
 Same as you get without running inside Docker.